adamant/adamant.language.reference/loops.md

 # Loops

 **Idea: switch to Rust style where there are no parens and curly braces are required, except allow another control flow statement instead of a block.
-So for example one could nest multiple loops with only the inner one needing braces**
+So for example one could nest multiple loops with only the inner one needing braces.**

 Adamant has three loop constructs.
 They are `loop`, `while` and `for`.